The pelvic floor and resistance exercises

 - dumbbell triceps extensions (e.g. lying or one arm and leg propped on a bench)

 - shallow and narrow leg squats

 - floor bridge.

-Please note: whilst these exercises are pelvic floor safe, you will also need to consider the number of repetitions, weight lifted, number of sets, length of rest and your fatigue level - which also effects your pelvic floor function.
+Please note: whilst these exercises are pelvic floor friendly, you will also need to consider the number of repetitions, weight lifted, number of sets, length of rest, whether your pelvic floor muscle is activated and your fatigue level - which also affects your pelvic floor function.

 Resistance exercises to avoid